|

 'live' embodied knowledge associated with performance and the

 more durable knowledge of the written archive?
+The Institute has

 developed its areas of research and collaboration following a